 HOW CAN ADHD TESTING HELP?

-Diagnostic results in testing can support medication management, therapy treatment planning, guidance on executive functioning skills, access to accommodations at school, and more.
+These results can support medication management, inform therapy treatment planning, enhance guidance on executive functioning skills, and facilitate access to accommodations in educational settings.

 Common Symptoms associated with ADHD and other FAQS

-• *Difficulty sitting still at one's desk in school, in restaurants, and/or at home*
+Difficulty sitting still at a desk in school, restaurants, or at home

-*Difficulty in particular with reading or struggling to complete homework (taking much longer than same-aged peers to complete homework)
+Difficulty with reading or homework, often taking much longer than peers

 Often not listening when spoken to